• Skip to primary navigation

 HOW TO FIND YOUR INDOOR-ONLY LOST CAT WHEN IT GETS LOST

 The territory for an indoor-only cat is the inside of the home where it lives.
 When an indoor-only cat escapes outdoors, it is “displaced” into unfamiliar territory.
 Usually, they will look for the first place that will offer concealment and protection.
 Their instinctive response is to HIDE IN SILENCE because that is their primary protection from predators.
-How long they remain in that hiding place and what they do from there is dependant upon their temperament.
+How long they remain in that hiding place and what they do from there is dependent upon their temperament.
 The investigative question when an indoor-only cat escapes outdoors is: WHERE IS THE CAT HIDING?

 FELINE TEMPERAMENTS THAT INFLUENCE DISTANCES TRAVELED BY LOST CATS